KingCarnival/toku-fitd-game/Character Playbooks.md

 You worked for the monsters (whether willingly or not) until you saw your chance to escape, now you take advantage of your old contacts to strike back

+**When playing as the Renegade you gain XP when addressing challengenes with deception or influence**

 ### Starting Actions

 #### Starting Builds